Why a Strong Heart Matters

 Meal Planning for Cardiovascular Health

 Planning your meals in advance helps you stay on track with healthy eating.
 Start by filling half your plate with vegetables and fruits, then add a source of lean protein and a serving of whole grains.
 Keep healthy snacks like nuts, yogurt, or fresh fruit on hand to avoid reaching for processed options when hunger strikes.
+If you’re thinking about how can I make my heart strong with food choices, meal planning is one of the most effective ways to support long-term heart health.
+If you’re thinking about how can I make my heart strong with food choices, meal planning is one of the most effective ways to support long-term heart health.

 Lifestyle Habits That Protect Your Heart